KDRAMALOVE KOREAN DRAMA REVIEWS

 including the suppressed, lingering devotion of the

-can get confusing, but as I watched I quickly realized
+Yes, it can get confusing, but as I watched I quickly

-that this writer raised all these issues intentionally!
+realized that this writer raised all these issues

-She wanted to show us that no one is entirely good, and
+intentionally!
+She wanted to show us that no one is

-strive against sin and repent when they've committed it,
+some humans who strive against sin and repent when

 I decided to watch